49th Harvard National Forensics Tournament

 Speech Interp - I want to believe you, engage me - show me that your story DEMANDS attention.

 Speech PA - How is your speech structured?
-Is it accessible and easy to follow? deliver your speech like it is the most pressing/important information I as your judge will hear all day.
+Is it accessible and easy to follow?
+ARE YOU TELLING ME SOMETHING NEW?!
+Deliver your speech like it is the most pressing/important information I as your judge will hear all day.

 Debate - Please do not spread to quickly, I don't like scrolling through your cards - I would rather just hear and flow your contentions based off what you are saying.
 I would consider myself a lay judge in debate - break it down for me - tell me WHY you should win.